mudit-mishra8/mudit-mishra8/README.md

 - **SQL**: I possess in-depth knowledge of SQL, including advanced querying, optimization, and database design.
 I have successfully developed and optimized numerous complex queries and facilitating efficient data retrieval.I also worked as a SQL consultant for a sql learning platform Data Lemur.

 - **Python**: I am proficient in Python and utilize it for data manipulation, analysis, and visualization.
-With libraries like **NumPy** and **Pandas**, I am capable of handling large datasets, performing statistical analysis, and generating meaningful visualizations.
+I have done several data analysis, web scrapping, data science projects using python.

 - **Data Science**: I have a solid foundation in data science methodologies, including data preprocessing, exploratory data analysis, and machine learning.
 By applying advanced analytics techniques, I uncover valuable insights and build predictive models to support decision-making processes.